ezrosent/frawk/README.md

 ## Installation

-In addition to [installing Rust](https://rustup.rs/), you will need an installation of LLVM 10.0 on your machine.
-See [this site](https://apt.llvm.org/) for installation on Linux; `brew install llvm@10` or similar seem to work on Mac OS.
-Other versions of LLVM may work as well.
+In addition to [installing Rust](https://rustup.rs/), you will need an installation of LLVM 10.0 on your machine:

+* See [this site](https://apt.llvm.org/) for installation instructions on some debian-based Linux distros.
+* On Arch `pacman -Sy llvm llvm-libs` and a C compiler (e.g. `clang`) are sufficient as of September 2020.
+* `brew install llvm@10` or similar seem to work on Mac OS.

 Depending on where your package manager puts these libraries, you may need to point `LLVM_SYS_100_PREFIX` at the llvm library installation (e.g.
 `/usr/lib/llvm-10`).
 While the LLVM backend is recommended, it is possible to